ravindrareddymedagam/selenium/WeatherReporting/readme.txt

+Tools used Java, Selenium webDriver, Cucumber (bdd practice ) and Maven project
+Design Pattern used POM,Factory Design pattern
+Spring boot framework to fetch Data from API net.masterthought for reports
 All the libraries are downloaded from maven repository including selenium and chrome driver Step Definition location and the other primary metadata required to run the test are placed in pom.xml inside test phase To execute this scenario locally